SreejithKSGupta/mytasks/README.md

 # MyTasks
+You can find the webapp live at : https://mytasks.pages.dev/

 MyTasks is a simple task app written with SvelteKit, a framework for rapidly developing robust, performant web applications using Svelte.